 Many pet owners agree: dogs are an important part of the family.
-However, not all dog parents are aware of how to properly travel with their dog.
+However, not all dog parents are aware of how to travel with their dogs.

 As important as they are to the family unit, it’s hard to accommodate canine outings if they involve excessive driving, flying, or other forms of travel.

 You’ll have to consider the risks involved with traveling with your dog.
 Since your pet could bring a whole set of unknowns to your trip, you should strongly consider travel insurance to cover that risk.

 You may take them on short trips in the car, or on longer road trips, but dogs can cause major distractions in the car and distracted driving can be dangerous.
 One of the most important driving tips for road safety is to avoid distracted driving, after all.

 Exactly how should dog parents drive and travel with their furry best friend?